I would like to apply moldings to some of my cabinets. How can I do that?

 First, launch your Home Designer software program and Open the plan in which you would like to add a molding to the cabinet.

-Browse to Home Designer Core Catalogs> Architectural> Molding, choose a molding profile that fits your needs, then click OK to apply this change.
+In the Select Library Object dialog, browse to Home Designer Core Catalogs> Architectural> Molding, choose a molding profile that fits your needs, then click OK to apply this change.

 In this example, the CA-21 Molding Profile is used.